Capital

 🕳️ Hospital Cave

-Hospital Cave is a three-storey limestone cave complex on Cát Bà Island that ser…
+Hospital Cave (Hang Quân Y) is a limestone cave on Cát Bà Island that served as …

 🌊 Lan Hạ Bay